 Step 1 – Deal with it!

 I slapped myself.
-Yet another flash back of being loved up and snuggling on the couch.
+Yet another flashback of being loved up and snuggling on the couch.
 I quickly reminded myself aloud to ensure penetration into my sub conscious – alcohol had been drunk, copious amounts of junk food consumed, ear bashing of all complete, tears that flowed like a river have been cried, a letter that spelt complete had been written.
-This is the day I declared there will be no more tears, every time I think of Barry I will replace it with the thought of ‘I am a SUPERSTAR’.
+This is the day I declared there will be no more tears, every time I think of Rupert I will replace it with the thought of ‘I am a SUPERSTAR’.
 Acceptance is the first step!
 Life will be much brighter when reaching acceptance.

 Step 2 – Time